maksudnurullaev/nodejs-vuejs-bootstrap/README.md

 and go to http://localhost:3000.

-NOTE:
+## !!!NOTE!!!

 Check for "builderPath" of config/default.json file.
 By default is set to: "C:\\ONLYOFFICE\\DocumentBuilder\\docbuilder.exe".
 In your case set path to actual builder!

 ## Recommended IDE Setup